timothydmorton/plotutils/README.md

 plotutils
 =========

-Matplotlib-related plotting utility functions I have found useful.
+This is where I keep matplotlib-related plotting utility functions I have found useful.

 setfig
 ------